klaudiosinani/taskbook/readme.md

 ### Delete Item

-To delete one or more items, use the `--delete`/`-d` options followed by the ids of the target items.
+To delete one or more items, use the `--delete`/`-d` options followed by the ids of the target items or boards name prefixed by `@`.
 Note that deleted items are automatically archived, and can be inspected or restored at any moment.
 Duplicate ids are automatically filtered out.

 ```
 $ tb -d 1 2
+$ tb -d @coding
 ```

 ### Display Archive